Farewe/invacost/Readme.md

     time.
 To account for heteroskedasticity, we used a location-scale method which consists in fitting two GAMs, one for the average trend and one for the standard deviation.
-We used a simple Gaussian location scale family because, likewise to GAMs, we have have enough data to only approximately model variance.
+We used a simple Gaussian location scale family because, likewise to GAMs, we have enough data to only approximately model variance.
   - **Quantile regressions** (R package `quantreg`, Koenker et al. 2020).
 Contrary to previous models, quantile regressions do not try to estimate the average value, they estimate a specific